On-Prem Agent Installation Guide

 --set-secrets=/etc/swimm/onprem-agent.yaml=swimm-onprem-agent-config:latest

-You will require a load balancer/reverse proxy in front of the container to handle HTTPS, or to mount your own certificate and private key to the container, and specifiy them in the configuration file.
+Depending on your deployment method you will need to configure a load balancer/reverse proxy in front of the container to handle TLS/HTTPS, or to mount your own certificate and private key to the container, and specify them in the configuration file.

 Step 4 - Verify